oarriaga/paz/CONTRIBUTING.md

 4. If new functionality is added please include unit-tests for it.

+5. Please make sure that all unit-tests are passing before your make your PR.

-5. Commits should try to have the following structure:
+6. Commits should try to have the following structure:
     - Commits are titles:
         - Start with a capital letter
         - Don't end the commit with a period